MorteSil/FalconDatabase/README.md

 ***** Read Carefully *****

 TODO: Initial Refactor complete and all files read correctly.
 Save Testing is still in progress (See above, unit testing tough without the original XSD documents).
 DO NOT use your real files.

+TODO: Read/Write functions for binary and text proto are WIP (~70%)